jrafaaael/grocery-bud/README.md

 # grocery-bud
 The "Grocery Bud" is a project to register a shopping list with the products of your choice.

-You must enter the name of the product / item in the text input and confirm with the "Submit" button.
+You must enter the name of the product/item in the text input and confirm with the "Submit" button.
 Next, the new item will be added to the list with the possibility of editing or deleting it.

 If your option is to edit the product name, the current name will be placed in the text entry so that it can be edited.
 Again, the change must be confirmed with the button now called "Edit".